 (Safety Leadership course developed by JEA)

 - The Northeast Florida Safety Council and OSHA are looking into ways to

-continue to expand upon the message of fleet safety.
+continue to expand upon the message of work zone and fleet safety.

 - The Jacksonville OSHA office will be helping the Northeast Florida Safety